Vyral/scott-gregory/_posts/2019-05-23-the-real-value-of-homeownership.md

 My dad often said to me that paying off the house was the best thing he ever did financially.
 He and my mom were able to enjoy a nice retirement due mainly to the equity they had built in their home.

-I’ll be blunt: Without their home equity, there would have been no retirement for them.<br>You can shave almost eight years off a 30-year mortgage by just making one more mortgage payment applied to your principal balance per year.&nbsp;
+I’ll be blunt: Without their home equity, there would have been no retirement for them.
+You can shave almost eight years off a 30-year mortgage by just making one more mortgage payment applied to your principal balance per year.&nbsp;

-<br>Let’s face it: Everything has gotten so much more expensive.
+Let’s face it: Everything has gotten so much more expensive.
 For those struggling to put money away, paying a mortgage can create a savings cushion that renting cannot.

 Owning a home does not guarantee a higher net worth, nor does it remove the need to be financially responsible.
 However, it does provide a structure within which one can build wealth.
 It also provides a setting for you to enjoy your life more freely with your family.